-The Authority entered into a sale / construction agreement in March 2014 with a third-party developer to upgrade and improve one of the Authority's existing municipal garages and expand the parking capacity of the garage, as well as create office and retail space.
+The Authority entered into a sale / construction agreement in March 2014 with a third-party developer to upgrade and improve one of the Authority's existing municipal garages, Cultural Center Garage, and expand the parking capacity of the garage, as well as create office and retail space.
 In exchange, the Authority transferred a land parcel adjacent to the garage to the developer.
 The land parcel had a net book value of \$4.8 million.
-The value of the proposed expansion and improvement of the garage to be received by the Authority in future periods is recorded as an "other asset" on the Statement of Net Position in the amount of \$6.3 million.
-In July 2021, the development rights pursuant to the agreement were transferred to a new developer.
-The developer has extended the agreement until March 2023 to commence construction, at which time if the developer chooses to terminate the agreement, the land parcel transferred to the developer will revert to the Authority.
+The value of the proposed expansion and improvement of the garage to be received by the Authority in future periods was recorded as an "other asset" on the Statement of Net Position in the amount of \$6.3 million in the prior year.
+In July 2021, the development rights pursuant to the agreement were transferred to a new developer and the demolition stage of development was completed in late 2023.
+The "other asset" of \$6.3 million was, therefore, written off as a "loss on disposal of asset" in the current year, since the developer will not be required to fulfill his obligations to the Authority and demolition stage of the development commenced.
+The new development will be a mixed-use tower, including 50 floors of residential units, a retail component, and a new parking garage consisting of approximately 700 spaces.
+The parking garage will be transferred to the Authority upon completion.
+The Authority will lease the related land and air rights to the developer at an annual rate of \$10.00 per year for an initial term of 99 years.